conduktor/conduktor-tempo-beta/README.md

 It also requires a postgres instance (included in Option 1).

-The default _Playground_ workspace and test case requires you to configure your cluster and create a "my-topic" topic before use.

-[Our new learning site](https://www.conduktor.io/kafka/starting-kafka) has plenty of information regarding starting local Kafka at the below location:

 To update, you don't need to pull this repository.
 You just need to pull the new image ( `docker-compose pull` if using option 1)

+The default _Playground_ workspace and test case requires you to configure your cluster and create a "my-topic" topic before use.

+[Our new learning site](https://www.conduktor.io/kafka/starting-kafka) has plenty of information regarding starting a local kafka instance.

+Tempo should be able to connect to any cluster that don't require a custom plugin (as long as it's accessible in the network), if it's not the case please reach out to us.
+For SSL configurations, we have a small documentation [here](https://github.com/conduktor/conduktor-tempo-beta/tree/main/using-certificates)

+Any feedback/bug report is appreciated !

 ### Option 1- Docker compose (app + postgres)